What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Wire Coat Hanger or Plumbing Snake | Tools to use if both plunging and baking soda/vinegar methods have failed.
 Straighten the wire coat hanger until you have a long thin wire with a hook bent at one end or use the plumbing snake, which is designed specifically for clearing drain clogs. |

-How can I tell when my toilet is not functioning properly?
+What can I do to tell if my toilet is blocked?

-What is the best time to call a professional plumber for a toilet that has become blocked?
+When should I call a professional plumber for a toilet that has become blocked?

 Additional Information

-- Reasons Why CCTV Drain Inspection is a Must Before Purchasing a Property
+- Why CCTV Drain Inspection is a Cost-Effective Solution for Your Plumbing Needs

 - D. I.Y Drain Cleaning: The Risks and Benefits Compared to Professional Solutions